General Motors Theta platform

 Theta is General Motors' automobile platform for compact/mid-size crossover SUVs.
 The architecture debuted in 2002 with the Saturn Vue and was later used for the Chevrolet Equinox and Captiva and similar models.

 Development

 The Theta uses a four-wheel independent suspension.
 Engine choices include the Family II straight-4, Ecotec straight-4, 3400 V6, and even a Honda V6, the L66.
 A 5-speed automatic and two 5-speed manual transmissions are used.

 The original Saturn Vue used a short 106.6 in (2708 mm) wheelbase, with a 61 in (1549 mm) track.
 The Chevrolet Equinox and Pontiac Torrent use a stretched 112.5 in (2857 mm) wheelbase, but share much with the Saturn.

 The Suzuki Grand Vitara, although similar in size and appearance to a Saturn Vue, was developed by Suzuki using some Theta components, but should not be considered a Theta derivative.
-The Grand Vitara front and rear suspensions are substantially different from the Theta vehicles.
-The 2007 Suzuki XL7 is based on the Theta platform and is built alongside the Equinox and Torrent at CAMI Automotive in Ingersoll, Ontario, Canada.
-It is the first non-GM branded vehicle to come off the Theta platform.
-Styled by Suzuki, the engineering was performed by GM engineers in the US and Canada.

-Engineering for the Opel Antara, and Chevrolet Captiva was performed in large part in Korea by GM Daewoo Auto & Technology, and by Opel in Germany as well.
+Engineering for the Opel Antara and Chevrolet Captiva was performed in large part in Korea by GM Daewoo Auto & Technology, and by Opel in Germany.